Greatest Common Factor Of 48 And 80

 Common Mistakes to Avoid

-When finding the GCF, it's important to avoid these common mistakes:
+When finding the GCF, you'll want to avoid these common mistakes:

 • Missing Factors: Ensure you list all the factors of each number.
 Missing even one factor can lead to an incorrect GCF.